 From a customer/user standpoint, here are a few things to consider:

-• interactions allowed around data
+- interactions allowed around data

 I consider this the top priority among all.
 For two OLAP systems, targeting two groups of users with two sets of requirements, the functions we are to provide can vary hugely.
 There are tradeoffs between functionalities and engineering effort.
-For the longevity of the system, ideally, we should always start with the most valuable for the users and deliver incremental changes.
+For the longevity of the system, ideally, we should always start with the most valuable for the users and deliver incremental changes. - response time

 A response time can be determined from the users’ submit the request to the report fully rendered.
 Usually, this involves multiple services and data stores.
 For a user-facing reporting system, people’s expectation is determined by the functionality, requested data size, filters, merging and stitching of the data.
 We usually need to create a profile of the reporting system performance by running performance tests with near real-world traffic.
 We can then find out the response time curve over data size, selected dimension and other properties.